 - Support is only available submitting your query online or using the FAQs available on its website

 Anchor is especially beneficial to persons who are venturing into the podcasting industry and have limited resources to invest in the business.
 Furthermore, Anchor provides convenient podcasting services because it is an all-in-one-platform where you create, distribute, and monetize your podcast from any device.
-Meaning that you can use Anchor either on Android platforms or iOS.
+Also, you can use Anchor either on Android platforms or iOS making it one o the best podcast host that’s friendly to mobile.

 Apart from its free podcast hosting services, Anchor has made podcasting easy, fun, and economically-empowering because of its features such as: